-Holidays - Jobseekers Benefit and Jobseekers Allowance
+Holidays - Jobseeker's Benefit and Jobseeker's Allowance

-You can receive your Jobseekers Benefit or Jobseekers Allowance payment for 2 weeks holidays (i.e. 12 days excluding Sundays) in any calendar year.
+You can receive your Jobseeker's Benefit or Jobseeker's Allowance payment for 2 weeks holidays (i.e. 12 days excluding Sundays) in any calendar year.
 These holidays may be taken abroad.
-You are required to inform the Local Social Welfare/Intreo Centre two weeks in advance of your departure.
+You are required to inform your local Intreo Centre/Branch Office two weeks in advance of your departure.
 You must give a minimum of 10 days' notice, and you cannot apply more than 21 days in advance.
-You can apply in person at your local Social Welfare Office or online through the www.welfare.ie website.
+You can apply in person at your local Intreo Centre/Branch Office or online through the www.welfare.ie website.

 All holiday payments will be made retrospectively, upon confirmation of the position when the person signs on again (on the next normal signing day after his/her return).
 If you take holidays for more than 2 weeks, you will only be paid in respect of the first two weeks of your holiday, you will not be paid for any other additional period you are on holiday.
-If you are going on holidays for more than 2 weeks, your claim will be closed and you must make a new application when you return.
+If you are going on holidays for more than 2 weeks, your claim may be closed and you may have to make a new application when you return.

-Fast-track Signing off for up to 12 weeks (JA & JB)
+Fast-track - Signing off for up to 12 weeks (JA & JB)

-The Department of Social Protection operates a fast-tracking system for customers who sign-off to take up work for a short period of up to 12 weeks.
-If you have been offered Full-time employment, including work for 4 days or more per week, for up to 12 weeks you will not qualify for a Jobseekers payment for this period but you may benefit from the Fast-track process.
+The Department of Employment Affairs and Social Protection operates a fasttracking system for customers who sign-off to take up work for a short period of up to 12 weeks.
+If you have been offered full time employment, including work for 4 days or more per week, for up to 12 weeks you will not qualify for a Jobseeker's payment for this period but you may benefit from the fast- track process.

-The Fast-track system allows you to sign back on to your claim without the need to go through the process as a new claimant and ensure that your original Jobseekers payment is re-instated without delay.
-To avail of the Fast-track process you must inform the local Social Welfare Office/Intreo Centre in advance that you are taking up work.
+The fast-track system allows you to sign back on without the need to go through the process as a new claimant and ensure that your original Jobseeker's payment is re-instated without delay.
+To avail of the fast-track process you must inform the local Intreo Centre/Branch Office in advance that you are taking up work.